govitia/navitia/readme.md

 ## Dependencies

-- It needs at least go 1.7 to work as we use context & tests use testing.T.Run for subtests.
+- It needs at least go 1.8 to work.
-- The dependencies are directly pulled in by `go get`, but for you
+- The dependencies are directly pulled in by `go get`.

 ## Install